-- Parameters results (np.array) A 2d array where the outer axis iterates over shots and the inner axis over bits. - Returns An array with as many axes as there are qubit and normalized such that it sums to one. p[i, j, ..., k] gives the estimated probability of bitstring ij...k.
+Parameters results (ndarray) - A 2d array where the outer axis iterates over shots and the inner axis over bits.

+Returns An array with as many axes as there are qubit and normalized such that it sums to one. p[i, j, ..., k] gives the estimated probability of bitstring ij...k.